-The President requested \$25.78 billion for FY2009 Interior, Environment, and Related Agencies, a \$1.63 billion (6%) reduction from the FY2008 level of \$27.40 billion.
+President Bush had requested \$25.81 billion for FY2009 Interior, Environment, and Related Agencies, a \$2.61 billion (9%) reduction from the FY2008 level of \$28.42 (including emergency appropriations).
 While the President sought to increase funds for some agencies, he requested reduced funds for most agencies.
-Among the proposed increases for FY2009, over FY2008 appropriations, were the following: